ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Device owners can use any method to provision the Local credentials.

-* TCG document {{Platform-DevID-TPM-2.0}} shows how the initial Attestation keys can be used to certify LDevID and LAK keys.
+* The TCG document {{Platform-DevID-TPM-2.0}} shows how the initial Attestation keys can be used to certify LDevID and LAK keys.
 Use of the LDevID and LAK allows the device owner to use a uniform identity structure across device types from multiple manufacturers (in the same way that an "Asset Tag" is used by many enterprises to identify devices they own).
-TCG doc
+The TCG document
 {{Provisioning-TPM-2.0}} also contains guidance on provisioning identity keys in TPM 2.0.

-* But device owners can use any other mechanism they want to assure themselves that Local identity certificates are inserted into the intended device, including physical inspection and programming in a secure location, if they prefer to avoid placing trust in the manufacturer-provided keys.
+* Device owners, however, can use any other mechanism they want to assure themselves that Local identity certificates are inserted into the intended device, including physical inspection and programming in a secure location, if they prefer to avoid placing trust in the manufacturer-provided keys.